steamclock/bluejay/README.md

 ### Listen Restoration

-If state restoration is enabled and your app has stopped running either due to memory pressure or by staying in the background past the allowed duration (3 minutes since iOS 7), then the next time your app is launched in the background or foreground, Bluejay will call the `willRestoreListen` function on your `ListenRestorer` during state restoration if there are any active listens preserved.
+If state restoration is enabled and your app has stopped running either due to memory pressure or by staying in the background past the allowed duration (this has been 3 minutes since iOS 7), then the next time your app is launched in the background or foreground, Bluejay will call the `willRestoreListen` function on your `ListenRestorer` during state restoration if there are any active listens preserved.

-The listen restorer protocol:
+The listen restorer protocol looks like this:

 ```swift
 /**